darkrenaissance/darkfi/doc/src/misc/darkirc/darkirc.md

     2. Enable the docker daemon service.
     3. Add your user to the docker group and refresh the session (either with `su -c $USER` or logout/login).
 2. Run `cd bin/darkirc/ && make docker-android`.
-The resulting file will be called `darkirc.aarch64-android`.
+The resulting file will be called `darkirc.aarch64-android` (it might be needed to make the file executable `chmod +x darkirc.aarch64-android`).
     Copy this to your phone.
 3. Install Termux and RevolutionIRC on F-Droid.
 4. You can access the phone storage from `/sdcard/` and copy the file into the Termux home.
 5. Run `termux-wake-lock`.
 This stops Android suspending the daemon.
 6. Run the daemon.
 You can open new Termux sessions by swiping from the left to bring up the sidebar.
-7. Connect the RevolutionIRC frontend.
+7. Connect the RevolutionIRC frontend by adding a new server:
+    1. Write a name for the server (i.g `darkirc`).
+    2. Set the server address and port (if using default config these should be 127.0.0.1:6667).
+    3. Untick `Use SSL/TLS` option.
+    4. Save and connect.

 ## Logs